Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • lack of proper rest;

-• quarrels with the second half;
+• quarrels with the other half;

 • family troubles.